TEvans-Developer/Splunk_Active_Directory_Home-Lab-/README.md

 </br>![Screenshot (211)](https://github.com/user-attachments/assets/5a150081-a3d4-4bb9-bf48-a6e0be222898)

-</br> We will then instruct splunk forworder on what we want to send over to our splunk server.
+</br> We will then instruct splunk forwarder on what we want to send over to our splunk server.
 Configure file called "inputs.conf" found at "This PC" , Local C drive, program files, splunk universal forwarder, etc, system, default.
 Copy the inputs.conf file, make a new file under the local directory of system files .
 Do not edit the inputs.conf under the default directory.

 </br> Open notepad as admin, from the github  https://github.com/MyDFIR/Active-Directory-Project , copy and paste the "inputconfig"  file into your notepad.
 Take note of the " index=endpoint ".
 Save as "inputs.conf" under the profile files > universal forwarders > etc, system, local as a "all files" for the "Save as type".
 Save